Land-and-Livelihoods-Lab/learn_git/README.md

 In the terminal type:

-> git diff --cached
+    git diff --cached

-You should see several different kinds of outputs (not covered here), among them should be the text of the file you added.
+You should see several different kinds of outputs (not covered here), including the text of the file you added.

 Later, you can use `git diff` to view any modifications (additions or subtractions) to existing files.